katifrahim/katifrahim/README.md

 - 👋 Hi, I’m @MohammadKatif
 - 👀 I’m currently interested in Machine learning and Robotics
-- 🌱 I’m currently learning Convolutional Neural Networks
+- 🌱 I’m currently learning and exploring Machine learning
 - 💞️ I’m looking to collaborate on Machine learning, Web dev and Robotics
 - 📫 How to reach me: katifrahim@gmail.com